galberding/FleckDetect/README.md

 Furthermore, the combined model seems to achieve similarly good results as the MSRA-B model, at least as far as the ratio of Precision and Recall is concerned.

+Finally, it can be said that the RAS net is a suitable architecture to be used on the FleckSet.
+It would make sense to use a combination of the MSRA-B and SOC data sets for the training in order to obtain a model that is as robust as possible.